staging-951d-madcitymultimedia/postman-docs/src/pages/docs/sending-requests/response-data/response-data.md

 ## Manage cookies

-Web sites use cookies to save a user's session information and personalize page content for that user.
+Websites use cookies to save a user's session information and personalize page content for that user.
 You can [use Postman's cookie manager](/docs/sending-requests/response-data/cookies/) to view cookies for different domains and send cookies with API requests.
 You can create cookies from scratch, or [capture cookies](/docs/sending-requests/capturing-request-data/capture-overview/) using the Postman proxy or Postman Interceptor.

 ## Debug requests